Anonymous Student Testimonials

 “The Writing Fellows program offers a service I’ve seen nowhere else — a chance for two students to learn writing skills, one as a teacher, the other as the student.
 I enjoy the feeling of both serving and learning at a level where I can actually effect change.
 As a Writing Fellow, I may not know everything but at least I can progress and help others progress, as well.” — Brenda Williams

 “I love working with the Writing Fellows Program.
 I feel so much more involved with the university experience and also as though I am making a contribution.
 It is a unique experience to improve your own writing skills by working with other students and teaching them on a one-on-one basis.
 One of the biggest benefits I have seen is that many students look up to their Fellow as a mentor and a friend.
 Being a Writing Fellow is much more than a job — it is a frame of mind.” — Kathryn Fleming

 “Writing Fellows was one of the best things I did at BYU.
 Not only is being a Writing Fellow like being part of one of the coolest clubs on campus, it is also the most fulfilling job I’ve ever had.
 There are few things I enjoy more than helping someone reach that “aha!” moment in their writing (though reaching that moment myself is a close second).
 Through writing fellows, I have gained writing skills, teaching skills, and friendships that will last a lifetime.” — Lauren Fine

-Do you have feedback that you would like to share with us about the program and your experiences?
+Do you have feedback or a testimonial that you would like to share with us about the program and your experiences?

 Please let us know by filling out the short survey below.
 Answers are anonymous and will greatly improve our ability to keep the Writing Fellows program relevant to the needs of all students and faculty.